drmikeh/install-fest/README.md

 # Install Fest Script

-## Improvements

-* A Modular structure
-* A library of helper scripts
-* Easily customizable (not an ivory tower solution)
-* An easy to edit variables script
-* No more Shakespeare
-* Progress indicators
-* Improved color output
-* A Dry Run Feature:
-  - prints what would happen

 ## How to Install

 Use Safari to download a zip file of this project from GitHub: